One Goodbye in Ten

-"One Goodbye in Ten" is a song by British singer-songwriter Shara Nelson, released in September 1993 by Cooltempo Records as the second single from the singer's first solo album, What Silence Knows (1993).
+"One Goodbye in Ten" is a song by British singer-songwriter Shara Nelson from her debut studio album, What Silence Knows (1993).
+It was released on 30 August 1993 by Cooltempo Records as the second single from the album.
 Written by her with British band Saint Etienne and produced by Michael Peden, the song received critical acclaim and peaked at number 21 on the UK Singles Chart.
 Additionally, it was a top-30 hit in Austria and a top-50 hit in the Netherlands.

 Background

 In an interview with Melody Maker, Nelson told about making the song, "I heard what they [Saint Etienne] did to "Only Love Can Break Your Heart" and thought 'Oooh, that's interesting'.
 I liked the mood they created.
 I told them I wanted something on a Motown verge and they agreed and did some backing tracks.
 We got together in a room and that was it.
 The song came very quickly.
 The words suddenly popped into my head."